mariorez/blog.korge.org/_posts/2020-06-11-korge-tutorial-writing-2048-game-step-1.md

 ![](/assets/images/51935839105%20(8).png)

-Now we can add text views for the current score and the best score the same way.
-We'll take advantage of ** alignTopToTopOf** function and specify indent between two views as the second argument.
+Next we can add text views for the current score and the best score the same way.
+We'll take advantage of **alignTopToTopOf** function and specify indent between two views as the second argument.
 We'll also specify text bounds for score number views and align them, so they will be shown correctly with different numbers.

 ```kotlin